TallerWebSolutions/tallerwebsolutions.github.io/README.md

 Runs a local HTTP server on port 3000 with live-reload, which will update your browser immediately with content, script, style, or translation changes.
 Generated assets are provided to the `.tmp` directory for publishing.

+## i18n

+Translated variations of the website are automatically created by reading all files in *[./src/i18n](./src/i18n)* and creating corresponding index directories for each language during build process.
+Every language will inherit phrases from `pt-br` language - which is used in the homepage.

+To create a new language one can simply add a file to the directory mentioned above, following the pattern `[language-code].json` (e.g. `es.json`, for spanish).

+All referenced assets from the `ìndex.html` (or it's stylesheets, for that matter) must be absolute, so that they can be referenced from the translated pages, which will be served, e.g., at [http://tallerwebsolutions.github.io/en](http://tallerwebsolutions.github.io/en) (english version).

 ## Deployment